magneticio/vamp-router/README.md

 Usage of ./vamp-router:
-  -binary="/usr/local/sbin/haproxy": Path to the HAproxy binary -configPath="": Location of configuration files, defaults to configuration/ -customWorkDir="/var/run/": Custom working directory for sockets and pid files -headless=false: Run without any logging output to the console -kafkaHost="": The hostname or ip address of the Kafka host -kafkaPort=9092: The port of the Kafka host
+  -binary="/usr/local/sbin/haproxy": Path to the HAproxy binary -configPath="": Location of configuration files, defaults to configuration/ -customWorkDir="": Custom working directory for sockets and pid files, default to data/ -headless=false: Run without any logging output to the console -kafkaHost="": The hostname or ip address of the Kafka host -kafkaPort=9092: The port of the Kafka host